riscv/riscv-bitmanip/README.md

 See the [patches](patches) directory for patches for [riscv-opcodes](https://github.com/riscv/riscv-opcodes) and [binutils](https://www.gnu.org/software/binutils/).
 See [rvintrin.h](https://github.com/riscv/riscv-bitmanip/blob/master/cproofs/rvintrin.h) for compiler intrinsics.

 ## Verilog Reference
-The [verilog](verilog) directory includes Verilog reference implementations.
+The [verilog](verilog) directory includes various Verilog reference implementations.

 ## cproofs
-The [cproofs](cproofs) directory contains a few proofs for the reference C models.
+The [cproofs](cproofs) directory contains the reference C models and a few related formal proofs.

 ## riscvOVPsim Reference Simulation
 Included in this repository in the directory [riscv-ovpsim](riscv-ovpsim) is a version of the Imperas [riscvOVPsim](riscv-ovpsim/README.md) simulator that includes a full implementation of the RISC-V 32 & 64 Bit ISA specification and an implementation of these new bitmanip instructions.